 The construction sector alone has been ordered to pay almost £8M since February according to law firm BLM, with companies form the industry making up 38% of prosecutions.
 On top of this, two directors from the construction sector were given custodial sentences – one sentenced to six years following gross negligence manslaughter, and the other sentenced to six months after an employee fatality on-site.

 The most documented case that the guidelines have been cited in is perhaps the law suit against theme park Alton Towers and parent company Merlin Entertainment.
 In April 2016 Merlin pled guilty of breaching health and safety regulations, with the court reaching a decision in September 2016 that saw the company fined £5M for the rollercoaster crash that left five people seriously injured, including leg amputations for two of those involved.
 Had the company taken the case to trial, it would have been found guilty and charged £7.5M.
-According to the HSE, the incident occurred due to Merlin failing “to put in place systems that would allow their engineers to work safely while the ride was running.”
+According to the judge, the incident occurred because of Merlin's "catastrophic failure to assess risk and have a structured system of work".
+HSE investigators found that there was a lack of proper safety systems which ultimately didn't allow Merlin's engineers to work safely.

 More time will need to pass before we can assess whether the sentencing guideline updates have achieved their purpose – to encourage organisations to pay the utmost attention to health and safety.
 We are also yet to see a fine exceeding £10M, which it is to be hoped is not required.